Chia-Network/cadt/README.md

 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/chia.gpg] https://repo.chia.net/cadt-test/debian/ stable main" | sudo tee /etc/apt/sources.list.d/cadt-test.list > /dev/null
 ```

-If both the stable and release-candidate repos are added, `apt` can switch between versions installed using by appending `=<version-number>` to the install command:
+If both the stable and release-candidate repos are added, `apt` can switch between versions by appending `=<version-number>` to the install command.

+For upgrades from v1 to v2, use a v2-compatible version and pin the package version explicitly.
+At the time of writing, the latest version is:

 ```
-apt install cadt=1.7.19
-apt install cadt=1.7.21-rc7
+apt install cadt=1.7.26-rc24
 ```

 Without specifying the version number, `apt` will install the latest release candidate if it exists, which might not always be desired.